ahmedshaaban1/ppp/PITCHME.md

 ## What is Parallel Programming?

 + Parallel programming is the process of 'pitching' work to some one else.
-+ Once we've pictched to work to someone else,  we can continue to the next statement.
++ Once we've pitched to work to someone else,  we can continue to the next statement.

 ## What is Parallel Programming?